 Air Quality Monitoring Program

-The Office of Policy, Right-sizing and Innovation’s (M/PRI) Greening Diplomacy Initiative leads the Department’s Air Quality Monitoring Program, which helps protect U.S. personnel overseas sharing air quality data from U.S.-made air quality monitors .
+The Office of Management Strategy and Solutions (M/SS) of Greening Diplomacy Initiative leads the Department’s Air Quality Monitoring Program, which helps protect U.S. personnel overseas sharing air quality data from U.S.-made air quality monitors .
 There are currently 35 monitors at U.S. posts, rising to 45 by summer 2019.
 The monitoring program has furthered U.S. diplomatic efforts by:

 - Enhancing the availability of real-time outdoor air quality data around the world;